This document is also available in these non-normative formats: XML and Revision markup.

 bin:join((bin:part($in,0,$offset - 1),$extra,bin:part($in,$offset)))

-Returns the binary data created by padding $in
+Returns the binary data created by padding $in with $size

 octets from the left.
-The padding octet values are $octet
+The padding octet values are $octet or zero if

 omitted.

-$size | as xs:integer , | |
+$size | as xs:integer, | |

-$octet | as xs:integer ) as xs:base64Binary? |
+$octet | as xs:integer) as xs:base64Binary? |

-created by padding the input with
+The function returns an xs:base64Binary created by padding the input with

 specified, the padding octets each have that value, otherwise they are blank.